oracle/truffleruby/doc/user/installing-gems.md

 As mentioned in the [README](../../README.md) TruffleRuby does not yet support openssl and C extensions, therefore we apply a few patches internally to  make `rubygems` and `bundler` work out of the box.
 Gems with C extensions will install but nothing will be compiled.
-If the gem does not contain a pure  Ruby implementation of the C extension the gem will not function properly ( e.g.
+If the gem does not contain a pure Ruby implementation of the C extension the gem will not function properly (e.g.
 `nokogiri`, Active Record drivers, etc).

-The patches require `wget` and `curl` to be installed, The patches will be eventually removed.
+The patches require `curl` to be installed.
+The patches will be eventually removed.

 Examples: